 c) Product Development

 g) Product Shipments

-Companies are working to improve their business processes using the latest computer technological application.
+Companies are working to improve their business processes using the latest computer technological applications and workflow software.
 In light of this development, across-the-board execution of business-process management should be established.

 Automating business process management comprises of a series of steps: